 Old China Café tries to maintain a semblance of the Chinese community’s old social life which will soon fade into history.

-Ain Arabia is a completely wierd idea to me.
+Ain Arabia is a completely neat idea to me.
 Sure, Malaysia is a Muslim country, but it’s not an Arab country.
 If, however, you want to experience the Arab world of the Middle East while visiting Southeast Asia, the place to head is Ain Arabia.
 The street is located at Jalan Berangan in Bukit Bintang.
 Oddly, the area seemed to be filled with mostly Arab tourists and I’m told that during the month of Ramadan, many Arabs come from stricter countries to avoid the enforced fast.
-Since I live in Morocco, I found the Sahara Tent Restaurant and the Berber laundry service to be more than a little bit odd.
+Since I lived in Morocco, I found the Sahara Tent Restaurant and the Berber laundry service to be more than a little bit odd.

 Cosmo’s World Theme Park gives you a chance to experience a theme park but without having to go outside so you can enjoy the air conditioning.
 The park is located at Level 5, Berjaya Times Square.
 It fills 380,000 square feet and has separate theme parks for adults and children called Galaxy Station and Fantasy Garden.
-Sorry, the Fantasy Garden is the part for kids…Still, you have to love indoor rollercoasters and a ride called the DNA mixer sounds like it is much more adult than it really is.
+Sorry, the Fantasy Garden is the part for kids…Still, you have to love indoor roller coasters and a ride called the DNA mixer sounds like it is much more adult than it really is.

 Little India.
 Indians are one of the three main ethnic groups in Malaysia so Little India makes sense.
 For those looking for an Indian experience without going to India.
 This works.
 Jalan Masjid India is one of the oldest parts of the city and dates back to 1870 when the Indian mosque was built.